Egghead Republic: Production

-The film was shot in May 2023, in the island of Gotland in Sweden.
+The film was shot in May 2023, on the island of Gotland in Sweden.

 Release

 Egghead Republic had its world premiere at the 2025 Toronto International Film Festival on 5 September 2025 in Discovery section.

 It was presented at the Riga International Film Festival in Nordic Highlights on 17 October 2025.

 It was presented at the Trieste Science+Fiction Festival for its Italian Premiere and competed in Méliès Competition on 30 October 2025.

 It competed in Competition section of the 2025 Stockholm International Film Festival on 8 November 2025 vying for the Bronze Horse.

 In March 2026, it will be presented in the Country Focus section of the Glasgow Film Festival.

 It is scheduled for release in Swedish theatres on 28 November 2025 by NonStop Entertainment.

 Reception

 Davide Abbatescianni of Cineuropa, at the 2025 Toronto International Film Festival, described the film as a "cinematic anomaly" marked by its extremes.
 Abbatescianni noted that the film shifts "from genius into sheer madness," with humour that is "broad" and surreal elements that verge on excess.
 Because of these qualities, Abbatescianni found the film unforgettable, calling it "hilarious and gruesome, incisive and idiotic, at once inspired and deranged."
 He suggested that while some viewers may dismiss it as nonsensical, others might regard it as visionary, concluding that "forgetting [the film] is not an option".